jsorrell/CarpetSkyAdditions/docs/en_us/features.md

 Make sure to give the Dolphin enough space to search.

-Must be in an Ocean biome -- they're Hearts of the Sea, not Hearts of the Jungle.
+Must be in an Ocean type biome -- they're Hearts of the Sea, not Hearts of the Jungle.

 ---